 A strategic partnership is a collaboration between two or more entities that pool resources, technology and/or finances to achieve mutual success.
 Generally, noncompeting businesses choose to work together to mitigate risks, such as expanding marketing efforts in unfamiliar territory, which can be a costly endeavor with no guarantee of success.
 In this scenario, working with a strategic marketing partner is a great way for a business to improve its return on investment by quickly expanding its customer base at a low cost.

-“Strategic business partnerships are about more than just working together,” said Caitlyn Wells, founder of the operations agency Upwell Strategies.
+“Strategic business partnerships are about more than just working together,” Caitlyn Wells, founder of the operations agency Upwell Strategies, told us.
 “They’re intentional collaborations where two organizations combine their unique strengths to create something greater than they could achieve alone.
 Think of it as finding your perfect business match: Your expertise, values and goals align in a way that amplifies both parties’ impact.”

 A strategic partnership is also sometimes referred to as co-branding.
 It allows businesses to share information, services and other resources they may not otherwise have access to.
 Each business is then able to grow at reduced costs.